Monochrome painting

-Monochromatic painting has played a significant role in modern and contemporary Western visual art, originating with the early 20th-century European avant-gardes.
+Monochromatic painting has played a crucial role in modern and contemporary Western visual art, originating with the early 20th-century European avant-gardes.
 Artists have explored the non-representational potential of a single color, investigating shifts in value, diversity of texture, and formal nuances as a means of emotional expression, visual investigation into the inherent properties of painting, as well as a starting point for conceptual works.
 Ranging from geometric abstraction in a variety of mediums to non-representational gestural painting, monochromatic works continue to be an important influence in contemporary art.

 Monochrome paintings should not be confused with older styles of grisaille painting using only or mainly a single colour, typically black or grey.